The Subs: Artwork

 The artwork for their second album, Decontrol, was created in an organic way, to highlight the contrast with The Subs’ electronic music.
 A wooden copy of the band's logo was put in a snowed-under field, after which it was set on fire.
 A photographer took photos of the whole process, eventually (with Glossy.tv on board) resulting in the artwork for the record sleeve.

 For "The Face of the Planet", the first single from Decontrol, they approached the artwork in a similar way.
 Another wooden copy of the band's logo was set on fire, but this time while it was floating on the sea.

 For H0L0GRAM they entirely relied on Uber & Kosher to provide the artwork.

-Producers
+Other production work

 As a producer, Jeroen ‘Papillon’ De Pessemier worked on Here We Go Again, the 2006 debut album of Lady Linn & Her Magnificent Seven.
 In 2012, De Pessemier produced Halo, the latest album by Belgian rock band The Van Jets.

 In 2014 he founded OTB Records (together with Wiebe Loccufier) and started a solo DJ career as techno act One Track Brain.
 He is (co)-producing all the output of all the artists on OTB records till present.

 In 2015 he co-produced debut release of Charlotte de Witte “Weltschmerz” on Turbo.

 From 2014 to 2018 he produced all the output of the elektro hip pop band “Friends in Paris” including the streaming hits “Waiting” and “When your heart is a stranger”.